Explore the distinct paths of retail prop firms and hedge funds to find out which trading career aligns with your goals and risk appetite.

 How Hedge Funds Work

 Hedge funds are investment vehicles designed to pool money from investors and generate returns through professional management.
 They often employ sophisticated strategies and cater to a specific type of investor.
-For an overview of common hedge fund strategies like long/short equity and global macro, see this guide on hedge fund strategy categories.
+For an overview of common hedge fund approaches like long/short equity and global macro, see this guide on hedge fund strategy categories.

 Investor-Driven Model